 Definition of a stillbirth

 A stillborn baby is legally defined as a baby born after the 24th week of pregnancy, who did not at any time after being born, breathe or show any other signs of life.
-If they did breath or show other signs of life after being born, they are considered to be a live-born baby for registration purposes only (no matter the number of weeks of pregnancy).
+If they did breathe or show other signs of life after being born, they are considered to be a live-born baby for registration purposes only (no matter the number of weeks of pregnancy).

 The register office can't register a stillborn before the 24th week of pregnancy, but the hospital might be able to give you a certificate of birth.